dreger/audaciousfox.net/_posts/articles/2016-02-18-firewatch.md

 ---
 title: Firewatch Review
-subtitle: This game is short, but very good.
+subtitle: This game is short, but very good
 date: 2016-02-18 19:57
 ---